Ngundeng Bong: TUNG KERNYANG

-HIS PROPHECIES
+His Prophecies

 Ngundeng prophecies are hard to term but easy to understand if seriously mindful of their deep meaning and their implication about the future.
 One of the most historical ignorance of 21st century is the person of Ngundeng and his prophecies.
 The worse is how south Sudanese twist them and turn away from them.
 They only vowed and reverend the Pops of Rome and believed men like Dr. Douglas H. Johnson when they say Ngundeng was a mad man who claims nonsense.
 They all say yes, but I say no he was a historical prophet.

-The returned of Dang predicted
+The return of Dang Predicted

 "Mi cia thuɔ̱k kɛ ruac nööŋɛ daŋ, ɣän mac thuɔ̱k ɛni nyuurä" loosely translate;

 If you have finish with the talks (debate) bring my (Rod); I, the language grabber still seated.

 The coming of King Menelik II in Wecdeng need to be trace with accurate translations of what Ngundeng is talking about.
 If we may not say Ngundeng don’t understand the language of different races and ethics, Ngundeng would either have been a mad man or something else of what people claims about him.

 Indeed after the so called intellectuals’ debates about the Dang, finally Dr. Douglas H. Johnson returned the Dang back home in May 2009.
 Here is the testimony of Dr. Douglas H. Johnson according to Martin Flaunt publication article of 06/03/2013 titled south Sudan: Riek Machar and prophet’s Rod.